Skip to main content

 Veterinarian and Owner

-Dr. Stewart has practiced dog and cat general and emergency medicine, dentistry and surgery for 14 years, after earning his Bachelor’s in Veterinary Science, Master of Science, and Doctor of Veterinary Medicine degrees from Washington State University.
+Dr. Stewart has practiced dog and cat general and emergency medicine, dentistry and surgery since 2000, after earning his Bachelor’s in Veterinary Science, Master of Science, and Doctor of Veterinary Medicine degrees from Washington State University.
 Dr. Stewart also has extensive experience in equine medicine and dental health.
-He enjoys spending time with his wife and 2 sons along with a great-dane, a dachshund, a pomeranian, 2 cats, 5 koi, and 4 horses.
-He enjoys horseback riding, hiking, mountain biking, rapier fencing, and karate/mixed martial arts.
+He enjoys spending time with his wife and 2 sons along with Henry the Pomeranian and Dusty & Tristan the Quarter Horses.
+He enjoys horseback riding, hiking, mountain biking, rapier fencing, and karate.

 Aleisha